Get Tech Tips

 These are some very preventable mistakes that occur due to simple oversights and carelessness that need to happen 0% of the time.

 1. Bad Practices with Caps and Seals

 Leaving caps off is never OK.
 While it's true that Schrader valves and back-seating service valves “should” seal completely and shouldn't be left leaking, it is always possible that a little leakage can happen.
 Besides, keeping bugs and dirt out of the ports is reason enough to keep the caps on.

-Bill Johnson (co-author of Refrigeration and Air Conditioning Technology) made a really good point on a recent podcast.
+Bill Johnson (co-author of Refrigeration and Air Conditioning Technology) made a really good point on an older episode of the podcast.
 When a system is apparently low (which you can verify through non-invasive temperature tests), you shouldn't just pull off the caps and attach the gauges.
 First, look for oil at the ports and leak check them to eliminate port leaks as a possible cause.
 Once you remove the caps and attach your manifold, you won't be able to know if the ports were a leak point or not.

 Every time I remove caps, I look inside them to make sure they are in place unless it is a flare hex cap that doesn't require a seal.

 It's a good practice to keep all caps and screws together and in the same place on every call.
 That helps ensure that they don't get accidentally knocked into the dirt, lost, or forgotten.
 Put those caps back on—finger-tight for caps with seals—and snugged up with a wrench for hex flare caps (on Trane residential units, for example).

 2. Leaving Disconnects Out/Off

 Obviously, nobody TRIES to forget the disconnect, but it still happens all the time.
 It's almost always because the tech gets in a hurry or distracted (usually both), and it can be eliminated easily by some best practices.